 It is a very beautiful town with a rich cultural and historical heritage.
 The town boasts baroque and gothic architecture and splendid palaces.

 Among the city’s historic buildings you’ll also see high-quality modern-day art — Arta Urbana (or graffiti).

-With its narrow streets and cozy restaurants, it is a very popular destination for vacationers who love peace and quiet.
-Despite being island’s busiest town, it is surprisingly quiet, as not many tourists visit Ponta Delgada.
+With its narrow streets and cosy restaurants, it is a very popular destination for vacationers who love peace and quiet.
+Despite being the island’s busiest town, it is surprisingly quiet, as not many tourists visit Ponta Delgada.

 Your visit is incomplete without a visit to mesmerizing José do Canto Garden.
 Known for its natural richness, José do Canto Garden is one of the best places to visit on Sao Miguel.

 Ponta Delgada can be your base for exploring the island’s volcanoes and crater lakes.